Priyanjana511/CS_Keywords/README.md

 Characteristics:
 Useful for reading or burning optical media.
 Less common in modern computers as digital downloads and streaming have become more prevalent.
-(This is a placeholder; search online for images of optical drives.)

 __Flash Drives (USB Drives)__